Disorderly Conduct

 Why Clients Choose Patrick M. Farrell Co.
 L.P.A.

-- Detailed evidence and police report review
+- Thorough evidence and police report review

 - Direct attorney communication